wyatt-revalee/Alien-Hunt/README.md

   - There are already a few but game would benefit from more.
 Think new enemies should maybe be introduced as the player progresses, rather than all at once
   - Boss waves - perhaps every 5th wave.
 - ~~New bullet types~~ Tons of new items/upgrades to be added to game still.
-- Add Buffs/Debuffs
+~~- Add Buffs/Debuffs~~ Reducing scope
-    - Need to add in a buff/debuff system.
-Enemies and players should have some storage of these that run updates to them, doing whatever they do (give poison damage, movement speed, etc)
+    ~~- Need to add in a buff/debuff system.
+Enemies and players should have some storage of these that run updates to them, doing whatever they do (give poison damage, movement speed, etc)~~
-    - This will probably require a rework of how stats are modified, due to multiple objects acting on a single stat.
-    - Potentially separate from player script, make modifiable
+    ~~- This will probably require a rework of how stats are modified, due to multiple objects acting on a single stat.~~ ~~- Potentially separate from player script, make modifiable~~
 - Gameplay Loop Redesign
   - ~~Introduce more Rogue-Like elements?
 Perhaps a shop every wave/waves that allow players to upgrade weapons and skills, and purchase new items~~ Done.
 Shop added.
   - Add perma-unlocks after hitting milestones